Fei-Guang/Fei-Guang.github.io/cdn.md

 # 2 steps to add cname record

-step 1: add a Alternate Domain Name for cloudfront
+step 1: edit cloudfront distribution then add a Alternate Domain Name for cloudfront
 step 2: add a CNAME resource record set by the DNS service provider